Serious Sam: The Random Encounter: Reception

 Serious Sam: The Random Encounter received "mixed or average reviews", according to the review aggregator website Metacritic, which calculated a weighted average rating of 64/100 based on eleven critic reviews.
-Several critics—including Allistair Pinsof (Destructoid), Eric Neigher (IGN), and Lana Polansky (Kill Screen)—considered the combat system innovative.
-Eurogamer editor Christian Donlan described it as "ingenious", while David Sanchez of GameZone labelled it as an "excellent amalgamation of genres".
-Polansky specifically lauded the battles' design, which she found was akin to a strategic puzzle requiring planning.
+Several critics—including Allistair Pinsof of Destructoid, Eric Neigher of IGN, and Lana Polansky of Kill Screen—considered the combat system innovative.
+The Eurogamer writer Christian Donlan described it as "ingenious", while David Sanchez of GameZone labelled it as an "excellent amalgamation of genres".
+Polansky specifically lauded the battle designs, which she found akin to a strategic puzzle requiring planning.
 Conversely, Ryan Hodge, in his review for GamesRadar, stated that these battles were "boring", "repetitive", and "monotonous".
 Others positively regarded the challenge posed by individual fights.

 Donlan and GamePros Nathan Meunier liked the variety in the available armament, with Donlan calling the individual weapons "endlessly satisfying".
 However, Pinsof and Hodge found that some of them, especially the grenade launcher, only had limited usability.
 Polansky and Hodge dismissed the puzzles in the overworld as "peripheral" and "unchallenging".

-Pinsof, Hodge and Shacknewss Ozzie Mejia felt that The Random Encounters concept was a good fit for the Serious Sam series.
+Pinsof, Hodge, and Shacknewss Ozzie Mejia felt that The Random Encounters concept was a good fit for the Serious Sam series.
 Mejia and Sanchez pointed out that the game's humour was well aligned with that of the rest of the series.
-Polansky and Alex Fuller (RPGamer) disliked the lack of a proper plot.
+Polansky and RPGamers Alex Fuller disliked the lack of a proper plot.
 Pinsof and Hodge noted an overall lack of polish, of whom Pinsof also encountered several bugs.
 Its visuals and sound were considered by Sanchez as apt for the series, with the art described as "pleasing to look at" by Fuller.

 Many critics voiced their disappointment about the game's duration of roughly one to two hours, considering it insufficient.
 Hodge contrarily called it "mercifully short".
 Sanchez and Fuller consequently felt a sudden spike in difficulty after the first level.
 Polansky observed that later battles had "unpredictable" difficulties.
 Conversely, Mejia opined that the game had a good learning curve, although he found little replay value.